 KASK ROTATIONAL IMPACT WG11 TEST

-Kask WG11 test is a protocol adopted by Kask to identify an objective method, based on scientific sources, for measuring the performance of its helmets against rotational impacts.
+Kask WG11 test is an internal protocol adopted by Kask to identify an objective method, based on scientific sources, for measuring the performance of its helmets against rotational impacts.

-Most of tests on helmets that use rotational impact prevention technologies are carried on using headforms whose coefficient of friction is much higher than those of human skull and therefore do not reflect reality
+Most helmets tests use rotational impact prevention technologies with headforms that have a higher coefficient of friction than those of the human skull and therefore may not reflect what occurs in some accidents.

 The "pass-fail" criterion is based on the BrIC value, an algorithm that defines the level of brain injury.This value must be lower than 0,68.

 The final test protocol is: